alasano/nextjs-15-starter-shadcn/README.md

 - **Next.js Bundle Analyzer**
 - **Dockerfile** with Node.js 22.14.0 (Alpine)
 - **Dockerfile.bun** with Bun 1.2.8 (Alpine)

+### 📦 Repomix Configs

+Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
+It is perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, etc.

+Available commands:
+- `npm run repomix:code`: Produces `repomix-code-output.xml` which includes all code files.
+- `npm run repomix:meta`: Generates `repomix-meta-output.xml` which includes all config files.
+- `npm run repomix:all`: Generates both output files.

 ### 🛠️ ESLint Plugins